-Site excavation and filling should be minimised so as not to a fect the ecology of the site and to minimise excessive stormwater runoff.
+Site excavation and filling should be minimised so as not to affect the ecology of the site and to minimise excessive stormwater runoff.
 Building form should generally be stepped in accordance with the slope of the land to minimise these environmental impacts and the amenity impacts on adjoining neighbours.

-- A. To limit site excavation and minimise cut and fill to ensure tha building form relates to topography - B. To protect the amenity of adjoining properties
+- A. To limit site excavation and minimise cut and fill to ensure that building form relates to topography - B. To protect the amenity of adjoining properties

-- 1. The building footprint is designed to minimise cut and fill b allowing the building mass to step in accordance with the slope of the land. - 2.
-To minimise cut and fill on sloping sites and to encourage goo quality internal environments, any habitable room of a dwelling must have at least one external wall entirely above existing ground level.
+- The building footprint is designed to minimise cut and fill by allowing the building mass to step in accordance with the slope of the land. - To minimise cut and fill on sloping sites and to encourage good quality internal environments, any habitable room of a dwelling must have at least one external wall entirely above existing ground level.